kaiwencina/website/docs/index.md

 *Ughh*

 *Right.
 Now go to Wikimedia to find some free pictures.*
+*Save html files as index.html*

 [link test](https://www.google.com)

-*You can also put images in the docs folder of this repository, push it to github, then type /name.png/jpg/jpeg at teh end of the url*
+*You can also put images in the docs folder of this repository, push it to github, then type /name.png/jpg/jpeg at the end of the url*